Soundproofing: Commercial

-Restaurants, schools, office businesses, and health care facilities use architectural acoustics to reduce noise for their customers.
+Restaurants, schools, office businesses, and healthcare facilities use architectural acoustics to reduce noise for their customers.
 In the United States, OSHA has requirements regulating the length of exposure of workers to certain levels of noise.

-Commercial businesses sometimes use soundproofing technology, especially when they are an open office design.
-There are many reasons why a business might implement soundproofing for their office.
-One of the biggest hindrances in worker productivity is the distracting noises that come from people talking such as on the phone, or with their co-workers and boss.
-Noise soundproofing is important in mitigating people from losing their concentration and focus from their work project.
-It is also important to keep confidential conversations secure to the intended listeners.

-When trying to find places to install soundproofing, acoustic panels should be installed in office areas where many traffic corridors, circulation pathways, and open work areas are connected.
-Successful acoustic panel installations rely on three strategies and techniques to absorb sound, block sound transmission from one place to another, and cover and masking of the sound, positioned to avoid other services or block light.

 For educators and students, improving the sound quality of an environment will subsequently improve student learning, concentration, and teacher-student inter-communications.
-In 2014, a research study conducted by Applied Science revealed 86% of students perceived their instructors more intelligibly, while 66% of students reported experiencing higher concentration levels after sound absorbing materials were incorporated into the classroom.
+In 2014, a research study conducted by Applied Science revealed 86% of students perceived their instructors more intelligibly, while 66% of students reported experiencing higher concentration levels after sound-absorbing materials were incorporated into the classroom.